-To create a new cycle (and thus open the time window for objective creation/tracking), or modify an existing cycle, you'll need to navigate to your cycle adminstration screen.
-You can find this either in your Adminstration portal, or via the "Company" view in your left hand menu bar.
+To create a new cycle (and thus open the time window for objective creation/tracking), or modify an existing cycle, you'll need to navigate to your cycle administration screen.
+You can find this either in your Administration portal, or via the "Company" view in your left hand menu bar.

 Once there you will see any existing or past cycles which have been created.

-- To edit an existing cycle: click the "Actions" menu on a cycle and then select "Edit Cycle Settings"
+- To edit an existing cycle: click"Edit Cycle Settings"

 - To create a new one: click the yellow button in the upper right corner which says "+Create Cycle"